Returning to work: a mum’s perspective

-If you’re thinking about having a baby, you may be wondering how on earth you will make working ‘work’ once you have a child to think about.
+If you’re thinking about having a baby, you may be wondering how on earth you will make working ‘work’ once you have a baby to think about.
 It’s a common worry, but it’s a process most parents have to go through eventually.
 Here we look at one professional mother’s experience of returning to work post baby.

 Davina is a Communications Executive in a top FTSE company.
 Here she explains how she’s approaching her return to work after her second baby.

 Hi Davina, tell us about your role and how you make working ‘work’ as a mum of two?